Biden's limits on ICE offered hope. But immigrant advocates say he's broken promises

 "They want me in Mexico so they can assassinate me, the same way they assassinated my brother, and the same way they have assassinated hundreds of activists in all parts of the country," he says.

-Araujo's lawyers admit his case for prosecutorial discretion isn't perfect.
+Araujo's case for prosecutorial discretion isn't perfect.
 There's a decades-old drug conviction in his past.
 And the government of Mexico has made it clear that they want him back, filing what's known as a "Red Notice" with INTERPOL seeking his return.

 But Araujo's lawyers insist he is no threat to public safety.
 They describe him as a well-known journalist and restaurant owner in Northern California, where he's spent more than half of his life.